-- You must be present at the planting and care workshop to pick up your tree(s).
+You must be present at the planting and care workshop to pick up your tree(s).
 Indicate which date you are available to attend the workshop on the application.
-You can choose between Sunday, October 19th or Saturday, November 1st.
-You can stop by anytime during the open hours—expect to be there for about 1 hour.

 - You are responsible for transporting your trees from the pickup site to your home.
 You may need to rent or borrow a pickup truck if you have a small vehicle or are picking up numerous trees.
 Remember that having more passengers in the car means less space for trees!

 - The trees will be in 5, 7, or 10 gallon containers and are generally 4-6 feet tall.
 Staff will help you load your trees on the pick-up days, but you may need to make sure you have help to unload once you are home.

 - All trees should be planted within 1-2 weeks after receiving them.
 You are responsible for planting the tree, which is why we require each participant to go through a planting workshop at the pickup event.
 If you are physically unable to plant your tree and would like assistance, please contact us.

 - Your young trees will not survive the dry summer without watering.
 Water bags will be provided to help you care for your trees in the summer.
 For more tips about caring for your young tree, click here.